Alles mit Gott und nichts ohn' ihn, BWV 1127: Context

 Wilhelm Ernst was born on (O.S.)
 19 October 1662.
 In 1683 he became Duke of Saxe-Weimar, jointly with his younger brother Johann Ernst.
 The elder brother had chosen Omnia cum Deo et nihil sine eo (everything with God and nothing without him) as his motto.
 In 1700, when the Gregorian calendar was adopted, Wilhelm Ernst decided that his birthday would henceforth be celebrated on 30 October.
 In 1703 Johann Sebastian Bach worked for some months at the ducal court in Weimar.
 In 1708, a year after the death of the younger duke, Bach came to work for the ducal court again, this time in the capacity of organist.

 At the time, Johann Samuel Drese and his son Johann Wilhelm were the court composers (Hofkapellmeister) at Weimar, and composition of new pieces was no part of Bach's assignment as court organist.
 In 1713 Bach composed the Hunting Cantata (Was mir behagt, ist nur die muntre Jagd, BWV 208, first performed on 27 February in Weißenfels) and the Canon a 4 perpetuus, BWV 1073 (2 August).
 Also from around this time are several entries in the Orgelbüchlein, and likely the bulk of his Weimar concerto transcriptions.

-Johann Anton Mylius's life is relatively well-documented: in 1751–52 one of his sons published an extended chronicle of the Mylius family, and the family was later also subject of detailed historical research.
+Johann Anton Mylius's life is relatively well-documented: in 1751–52 one of his sons published an extended chronicle of the Mylius family, and the family was later also subject to detailed historical research.
 After studies in Erfurt and Leipzig in the 1680s, Johann Anton became a theologian working in Erfurt and Niederroßla, and, having become Superintendent in 1674, he was from 1697 stationed in Buttstädt, a town some 20 km north of Weimar.
 There, he initiated reforms of the liturgical music, and grand renovation works to the town church (St Michael's), including its organ.
 Duke Wilhelm Ernst supported Mylius in these endeavours, and even organised a fund-raiser in his realm to finance the renovation works.